-Inventories are stated at the lower of cost and net realizable value.
-For inventory which is saleable and obsolete inventory that is checked item by item, the net realizable value are determined based on past experience on industry.
-Management's judgement on determining net realizable value involves material judgement.
+As inventories are stated at the lower of cost and net realisable value.
+For inventory which is saleable and obsolete inventory that is checked item by item, the net realisable value are determined based on prior industry experience.
+Management's judgement on determining net realisable value involves material judgement.